PlayResonance/whitepaper/tokenomics/README.md

 - [Post-10,000] After Resonance crosses 10,000 active players, we will iniate a vote to swap to community governance.
 - RCT holders will have a governance role in shaping the ecosystem's decisions, including those related to RESON token utility and distribution.
 - XERION is the primary asset for staking in Xerion Cola Corp (XCC), introducing an investment element to the gaming experience.

+## cNFTs

+Various in game assets will be represented by compressed NFTs with updatable metadata.
+These assets will allow players to fully customize their in-game experience, and take ownership of their character and belongings in the game like never before.
+These will be in the players wallet and available to list on secondary markets.

+[Here]() are 2 examples of the cNFTs we are developing.

 ## Roadmap and Development